 A common complaint of both stay-at-home and working moms is that their husbands don’t do enough around the house.
 Even the women who were happy with the division of labor before they had kids often find that a disproportionate amount of the household jobs now fall to them.
 Plus there’s more work to do overall (laundry, meals, cleaning) and seemingly less time to do it because of the added demands of children.
 If you are shouldering more work than you can handle, it can be overwhelming and demoralizing.
 So how do you get your husband to help out more?

 First, remember that it’s important not to pigeonhole all husbands as unwilling to help.
 Some wives are very satisfied with the amount their husbands do, and some dads who spend most of the time at home do more than their share.
-Among the rest, there are all types of husbands, including:

 - The ones who are willing to help but just need more direction or instruction